markqvist/forensics_prns/README.md

 **Do not use this!
-This is a historical snapshot of the "prns" project for forensics, archival and historical analysis purposes.**
+This is a historical snapshot of the "prns" project for forensics, archival and historical analysis purposes.
+Any claimed licenses on this work are null and void.**

 ---